Skip to Main Content

 84% of those aware of GivingTuesday report that the movement inspired them to give more.

-GivingTuesday is fulfilling its stated purpose: To get people around the world more involved in philanthropy.
-A large majority of people who gave on GivingTuesday inspired them to be more generous overall.
-That should be encouraging to any nonprofit that’s looking to build a more engaged base of supporters.
+A large majority of people who give on GivingTuesday say that the movement inspired them to be more generous overall.
+That should be encouraging to any nonprofit looking to build a more engaged base of supporters.

-8. GivingTuesday Gets Social Media Attention
+10. GivingTuesday Gets Social Media Attention

-In 2022, GivingTuesday trended #1 on Twitter.
+In 2023, GivingTuesday trended #1 on X.

-In 2022, GivingTuesday trended #1 on Twitter.
+In 2023, GivingTuesday trended #1 on X.

-Since its inception in 2012, GivingTuesday has relied on digital channels to build a global community.
-Join the conversation!
 Using #GivingTuesday on social media is one of the best opportunities available to raise awareness about your work, grow your supporter base, and mobilize existing supporters to help your cause.

 Takeaway: People are talking about GivingTuesday online.
 Use your social media channels to connect with donors who are actively engaged in supporting nonprofits that day.
 Add the #GivingTuesday hashtag to your posts, appeals, and updates to boost your visibility and gain some exposure on social media.

-9. Those Who Know About GivingTuesday Participate
+11. Those Who Know About GivingTuesday Participate

 82% of 18-34 year-olds who know of GivingTuesday participate.